 Top Five Programmes Launched by Modi

-It was on May 26, 2014, our Prime Minister Narendra Modi took charge of the Government of India.
+It was on May 30, 2019, our Prime Minister Narendra Modi again took charge of the Government of India.
 Since the time he has taken office, certain important decisions have been taken by the Cabinet.
-Just as the year 2014 is about to end, let us try to recollect the important programmes and projects that our new Government announced during the year for the development and welfare of the country.
+Let us try to recollect the important programmes and projects that our Government announced for the development and welfare of the country.

 1. Digital India

 On August 21, 2014, the “Digital India” campaign was launched.
 The idea is to change India into an electronically empowered economy.
 According to this programme, the Government of India wants all Government departments and the people of India to connect with each other digitally or electronically, so that there is effective governance.
 It also aims at reducing paperwork by making all the Government services available to the people electronically.
 There is also a plan to connect all villages and rural areas through internet networks.

 There are three major components of Digital India: Digital infrastructure, digital literacy and digital delivery of services.
 The Government plans to complete this project in five years.
 That is, by 2019, the Digital India project is expected to be fully functional.

 On August 28, 2014, Prime Minister Narendra Modi launched the Pradhan Mantri Jan Dhan Yojana.
 This scheme was announced when he gave his first Independence Day speech on August 15 , 2014.
 This is a prestigious financial inclusion programme.
 On the very first day of the launch of the programme, 15 million bank accounts were opened and each of the account holders was given Rs 1,00,000 insurance cover.
 By September 2014, 3.02 crore accounts were opened and around Rs 1,500 crore were deposited.
 According to the yojana, anyone can open new bank accounts with zero balance too.